wat96/ERC721-Quickstart/README.md

 $ yarn setup
 ```

-This only needs to be run once, then populate .env file with details.
+This only needs to be run once, then populate .env file with details (if you want to deploy to a remote network).

 #### Compiling and deploying
 In separete terminal start your local blockchain